theislab/CFGen/README.md

 mkdir experiments
 ```

-Download the datasets from Zenodo and place them into datasets
+6. Download the datasets from Zenodo and place them in `project_folder/datasets`.

+7. Download the checkpoints from FigShare and place them in `project_folder/experiments`.

 Repository structure
 ------------
-Set up structure of the `project_folder`.

 > Requirements